 Other factors that I like about the Triumph is that the installation can be achieved rather simply in the majority of vehicles, and that it doesn’t take up much space in front-to-back installations.
 I also like how well it fits average-sized newborns, and that it’s FAA certified for airplane use.
 I also like that it’s made locally in the United States, which uses fewer resources.
 I wish it had longer than a 6 year product life and I wish that it had a higher rear-facing height limit; 37″ is a disservice both to the seat and to the children who will be sitting in it.

 All that said, I think the Evenflo Triumph is a great budget car seat for parents who are interested in keeping their children safe without having to spend a ton of money or break out the credit cards.
 I recommend the Evenflo Triumph LX heartily.
-You can buy it in Mosaic and in Harper here, in Charleston here, or buy the Target exclusive in Hutchinson here.
+You can buy it in multiple colors here.
 Canadians can buy it here.

 If you find the information on car safety, recommended car seats, and car seat reviews on this car seat blog helpful, you can bookmark and shop through this Amazon link.
 Canadians can bookmark and shop through this link.